+Children are constantly learning and receiving new messages, even when consuming their favourite entertainment like The Professions Song I Kls Official Video.
 The messages children receive come from their parents; and from the way they see them respond to others.
 Many years ago when I was a very young adoptive mother, I attended a national adoption conference.
 In a very large auditorium the topic of transracial adoption came up and a woman in the back of the room raised her hand to share what she thought was a wonderful response to annoying onlookers.
 She said that she is a mother of children who come from diverse ethnic backgrounds and she is often asked how could they all look so different from each other?
 Her response was, “I am a sloppy prostitute.”
 She laughed and expected the crowd to giggle along with her, but instead she got the message loud and clear: “While you think you are retorting with a cute response, what message are you sending to your children?”

 Certainly most of us would never think to respond in that manner.
 But sometimes it is the slightest comments that we may not be aware of that can send the wrong message.
 Often, without thinking, adoptive parents speak about wanting their own children before they adopted.
 They have their own children.
 They may not have been born to them, but they are truly their own.
 Sometimes, without realizing it, adoptive parents talk about a birth parent that gave up their child, when they mean to say, “Made an adoption plan” or “Placed her baby.”
 I tell waiting parents that we are not spouting political correctness with our words, but rather introducing terminology that helps our children feel wanted, safe, and respected.